Last Updated on June 11, 2023 by lindseymahoney

 You will want to buy any additional materials that you need for this project at the hardware store.

-3 | Build the Back and Base of the Ledge
+3 | Build the Back and Base of the Hanging Shelf

-First let me start by saying, it was freezing outside and I wanted to complete most of this project in my warm house…because I’m a baby.
+First let me start by saying, it was freezing outside and I wanted to complete most of this DIY project in my warm house…because I’m a baby.

 Place the 1×4 wood on top of the 1×6 piece of wood and clamp them together.
 If I had my sh*t together, I would have used 2-3 clamps to secure both sides of the ledge.
 Alas, I did not have said sh*t together and could only find one of our clamps.